About Santa Paula Canyon Falls (Santa Paula Canyon Punch Bowls)

 I’m under the impression that most people would be content to stop at this waterfall, play for a bit, and then turn back.

-Therefore, the overall difficulty score encompassed my overall experience, which exceeded the bare minimum effort required to reach the “Lower Punch Bowl”.
+Therefore, the overall difficulty score encompassed my overall experiences which exceeded the bare minimum effort required to reach the “Lower Punch Bowl”.

 Trail Route Changes and The Early Part of the Santa Paula Canyon Trail

-However, during my early February 2021 visit, the trail was re-routed around the college before rejoining at a paved section of road by the Rancho Recuerdo entrance (which owned the avocado farm as of the time of this writing).
+However, during my 2021 visits, the trail was re-routed around the college before rejoining at a paved section of road by the Rancho Recuerdo entrance (which owned the avocado farm that the trail passed through as of the time of this writing).

 The official Santa Paula Canyon Trailhead is now about 100 yards north of the entrance to the Thomas Aquinas College (see directions below).

-The creek had surprisingly healthy flow during my January 2021 visit, which was on a dry year for much of Southern California, and I actually found my trekking poles to be quite helpful on these crossings.
+Regarding the crossings, the creek had surprisingly healthy flow during my early February 2021 visit, which was on a dry year for much of Southern California.

 After the third crossing, the trail then meandered through a grove of some trees recovering from recent fires before veering to the right (all the while flanked by fencing and private property signs probably belonging to the Thomas Aquinas College).